 Welcome to the Clary Lake Association News and Discussion page.
 Learn to use the Search feature (located at the top of the sidebar).
-For the most up to date Water Level Petition News I suggest you use Post Categories list box always on the right sidebar and select Petition News.
-Alternatively you can peruse the Lake Level Petition News page which is updated somewhat infrequently.
 You do NOT have to be logged in to leave a comment.
 See our User Policy and other information under the Site Help menu.
 When in doubt, contact me.

 Posted inAssociation News|Comments Off on The Clary Lake Association News and Discussion Pages

 It’s been a little over a week since we held our 2019 Annual Meeting and I apologize for not posting anything about it until now.
 We were all pretty busy in the weeks leading up to the Annual meeting, and I for one needed a break.
 I had meant to post about the Annual meeting, but Lincoln County News reporter Jessica Clifford beat me to it.
 She attended the Annual meeting and has written a great article (with pictures!) that appeared in last week’s 8-8-2019 Lincoln County News paper.
 The article however has not been made available online so posting it had to wait until I could scan and format it for the website: